 Below we’ve listed some tips on how to pack formula powder or milk for travel:

-- Pack enough food for the entire journey.
+- Pack enough for the entire journey.
 While children’s food or milk might be available on your flight there’s a chance your baby won’t like it, so it’s great to have something you know they like as a back-up.

 - Consider packing slightly more than you need just in case your checked-in bags get lost and you can’t easily buy more baby food when you arrive at your destination.

 - Make sure you have plenty of baby wipes and a few bibs in your carry-on.

-- Ensure all baby food and drinks are easily to reach because they will need to be screened separately.
+- Ensure all baby food and drinks are easy to reach because they will need to be screened separately.

 - TSA regulations also allow you to take hot water through security if you’re traveling with a child, which is handy if you want to warm up a squeezable pouch.
 If you’re planning on doing this then remember to take a plastic container which you can fill with hot water to heat the pouch in.